 2) Sort the products

-3) Enter the cumulative turnover percentages
+3) Calculate the cumulative item and turnover percentages

 4) Set up the ABC Analysis in Excel